 encouraging decision-makers to deploy these “win-win” solutions in their global development work

 Also core to Drawdown Lift: the practice of amplifying youth voices and the power of communities historically excluded from collaborative research and environmental work.
-We have welcomed stakeholders with important expertise and knowledge about our planet’s most impacted communities to join the Lift Advisory Council and share our collective work far and wide.
 If you are interested in learning more about Drawdown Lift’s work, please contact us.